Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 It begins to fade immediately as soon as you learn something unless you use it right away.
 The small details go first, and then you have difficulty connecting how to do a skill.

 Think about the process of requesting time off in a timekeeping application.
-There is typically a specific process you have to follow.
+There is typically a specific process that you must follow.
 You think it looks easy when watching a video on how to do it.
-But when you go do it, do you remember all those details?
+But when you go to do it, do you remember all those details?

 For me, the answer is no because I start forgetting unless I can do the process myself.
 Even then, it takes a bit to become embedded in our long-term memory.
 That’s one reason a high-quality, realistic software simulation with a scenario is good.
 So that people can practice.

 That will reinforce memory and help people learn.
 But that can only do so much.
-If someone takes a really good course that has them practice the skill, they must do it again soon, or else even that will be forgotten.
+If someone takes a really good course that requires them to practice a skill, they must do it again soon, or else even that will be forgotten.

 The memory of what was learned starts to fade because our memory is inherently limited.
 It doesn’t become part of our knowledge until we can cement it into long-term memory.
 Plus, you may have to make room for more important things like how to play the new game you just downloaded (I know I do!).